Common Student Loan Mistakes to Avoid

 1. Using Loans for Living Expenses

 What we mean: You might have the option of taking out a student loan that is larger than your tuition so you can pay for living expenses.

-Why: This is an expensive option, because you are being charged interest for doing so.
+Why: This can be an expensive option, because you are being charged interest for doing so.
 Your loans are big enough without having them cover pizza and spring break trips, too!

 Already made this mistake?
 It’s not too late to bring in extra income.
-Pick up a part-time job or freelancing gigs to pay for your living expenses and also to start paying off the loans you took out already.
+Consider picking up a part-time job or freelancing gigs to pay for your living expenses and also to start paying off the loans you took out already.

 2. Waiting to Pay Your Unsubsidized Loans Until You Graduate